Summary

 4.1 Healthcare Spending and Outcomes

-The United States presents a paradox: despite spending more on healthcare than any other nation, American women face significant health disparities:
+The United States presents a paradox: we spend more on healthcare than any other nation, yet American women face some of the worst disparities in the developed world.

-Higher Costs, Worse Outcomes: Working women in the US spend 18% more on healthcare costs than men, with an average of $135 more in out-of-pocket expenses annually.
-Of this, $55 goes to higher copay rates for conditions predominantly affecting women.
+• Higher Costs, Worse Outcomes: Working women in the US spend 18% more on healthcare than men.
+That’s an average of $135 more in out-of-pocket expenses every year—much of it driven by higher copays for conditions that predominantly affect women.

-Maternal Mortality Crisis: The US has the highest maternal mortality rate among developed nations.
-Black women are 3-4 times more likely to die from pregnancy-related causes than White women, and Native American women face similar disparities.
-These disparities persist even after adjusting for income levels.
+• The Maternal Mortality Crisis: The US has the highest maternal mortality rate among developed nations.
+The numbers are even more staggering for women of color: Black and Native American women are 3 to 4 times more likely to die from pregnancy-related causes than White women, a gap that persists regardless of income.

-Global Comparison: While the US spends approximately 17% of GDP on healthcare, outcomes for women lag behind other high-income countries in areas like maternal mortality, life expectancy, and chronic disease management.
+• Global Comparison: Despite spending roughly 17% of our GDP on healthcare, the US lags behind other high-income countries in maternal mortality, life expectancy, and chronic disease management for women.

 4.2 Research and Development Investment

-• The National Institutes of Health (NIH) allocates only 11% of its budget to women's health-specific research
+• The NIH allocates only 11% of its budget to women’s health-specific research.

-• Only 4.5% of NIH funding for coronary artery disease supports women-focused research, despite women having a 50% higher mortality rate in the year following a heart attack
+• Only 4.5% of funding for coronary artery disease supports women-focused research—even though women have a 50% higher mortality rate in the year following a heart attack.

-• In Canada and the UK, only 5.9% of grants between 2009-2020 went to research examining female-specific outcomes or women's health
+• In the UK and Canada, only 5.9% of grants between 2009 and 2020 went to research examining female-specific outcomes.

-• Pipeline disparities: There is up to a tenfold higher volume of new therapies in development for women's cancers compared to debilitating gynecological conditions like endometriosis
+• The Pipeline Problem: There is a tenfold higher volume of new therapies in development for women’s cancers compared to debilitating gynecological conditions like endometriosis.

 4.3 Access and Affordability Challenges

-• Cost barriers: High deductibles and copays prevent preventive care
+• Cost Barriers: High deductibles and copays prevent many women from seeking preventive care until a condition becomes an emergency.

-• 500 million people worldwide lack access to menstrual products and hygiene facilities
+• Menstrual Equity: 500 million people worldwide lack access to basic menstrual products and hygiene facilities.

 5. Root Causes of the Women's Health Gap